 An administrator will meet with student to investigate the incident and discuss with parent/guardian as necessary.

 Upon determination of a verifiable accident, the student will be issued another computer.
+The student will be liable to the damage penalty of $50.

+Wear and Tear

+If the device has minor damage due to wear and tear based on required use, then no penalties will be assessed.

-Preventable Damage/Negligence
+Accidental Damage/Negligence

 Damage must be reported as soon as possible, within a window of one week from the time of the damage unless the damage occurs during a break; in this case, the damage must be reported within one week of the student’s return to school.

-The parent/guardian and student have accepted responsibility for the technology device and therefore are liable for the damage penalty of $50.

-If the computer is still functional and it is level 1 damage, the damage penalty can be paid through May 10th and the student will still be able to use the device while waiting for repair.
-If another incident of level 1 damage occurs, there will not be an additional penalty.
+If the computer is still functional and there is level 1 damage and/or wear and tear, there will be no damage penalty.

 If the computer is no longer functional or internal components are exposed, it is level 2 damage.
-In this case, the computer needs to be turned in immediately and the penalty will be due at that time.
+In this case, the computer needs to be turned in immediately and the penalty of $50 will be due at that time.

-If the adaptor is damaged and must be replaced, the parent/guardian and student are liable for a penalty of $45.
+If the charger is damaged and must be replaced, the parent/guardian and student are liable for a penalty of $11.

-If the bag is damaged and must be replaced, the parent/guardian and student are liable for a penalty of $32.
+If the bag is damaged and must be replaced, the parent/guardian and student are liable for a penalty of up to $32.

 If a stylus is damaged and must be replaced, the parent/guardian and student are liable for a penalty of up to $45.